torahappy/rpizero-linux-build/README.md

 This is a script to build a custom raspberry pi kernel, including a kernel patch to fix dwc2 wakeup issue.
 I haven't tested, but probably works for Pi4 or Pi5.

+A note for Pi5: in order for usb gadgets to work, it may be required to use Thunderbolt 4 or USB 4 cable.
+Thus, if the PC connecting to Raspberry Pi doesn't have these ports, usb gadget features might not work at all.
+You may have to supply additional 5V3A power supply through the GPIO pins after you connect a Thunderbolt/USB4 cable to your PC.

 Also, the directory `raspi_scripts` contains utilities to setup HID keyboard, RNDIS or ECM.
 Using a python library by @Danny-Dasilva (<https://github.com/Danny-Dasilva/Py_Keyboard>)

 Patch reference: <https://github.com/pikvm/packages/blob/master/packages/linux-rpi-pikvm/1003-remote-wakeup.patch> <https://github.com/raspberrypi/linux/issues/3977> <http://www.dt8.jp/cgi-bin/adiary/adiary.cgi/0583>